-Syalon 110 is a composite grade silicon nitride based sialon ceramic originally developed as a break ring for the horizontal continuous casting of steel.
-As such, it's properties include improved corrosion resistance to steel over other silicon nitride ceramics, outstanding thermal shock resistance and is usable up to temperatures in excess of 1450°C.
+Syalon 110 is a member of the Si–Al–O–N family, the first group of man-made ceramic alloys, and was specifically developed for use as a break ring in the horizontal continuous casting of steel.
+As such, it's properties include improved corrosion resistance to molten steel over other silicon nitride ceramics, as well as outstanding thermal shock resistance and is usable up to temperatures in excess of 1450°C.

-The table below lists typical mechanical, thermal and electrical property data for Syalon 110 is shown in the table below.
+The table below lists typical thermomechanical and electrical properties for Syalon 110.

-The successful integration of advanced technical ceramics into engineering systems requires close collaboration between you, the end-user, and ourselves, the material suppliers.
-Please contact our Technical Department to discuss your requirments in detail and assist in exploiting the significant advantages which silicon nitride based sialon fine ceramics offer.
+The successful integration of advanced technical ceramics into engineering systems requires close collaboration between you, the end-user, and ourselves, the material manufacturer.
+Please call +44(0)191 2951010 or email for an initial consultation with our technical sales team, or send us a Request for Quote.

 In addition, see our resources section for guides on designing with ceramics and more property data comparing Syalon 110 with other engineering ceramics.